Labor Day parties

 Landscaping Ideas: Ending the Summer Entertaining Season with a Splash of Color

-While Labor Day weekend (just two weeks away) is not the end of the outdoor season, it is the last of summer’s three big holiday weekends.
+While Labor Day weekend (just about two weeks away) is not the end of the outdoor season, it is the last of summer’s three big holiday weekends.

 Sandra Vultaggio